 Septic Tank Replacement Cost: What’s Involved & Where to Start

 If you’re looking up septic tank replacement cost, odds are that you’re dealing with a failing system or are considering purchasing a home in the Atlanta area that has a system in need of an update.
-There is no single answer to this question, so we always recommend that you contact Atlanta Septic Tank Pros to have an experienced technician give you personalized pricing information based on your system and needs.
+There is no single answer to this question, so we always recommend that you contact Atlanta Septic Tank Pros to have one of our experienced partner technician give you personalized pricing information based on your system and needs.
 With that said, we’ve also gathered some basic septic tank replacement cost info, to give you a general idea of what you can expect.

 Before You Begin: Is it Really the Reservoir?

 When a system fails, it’s usually related to the lines or the leach field, not the reservoir, itself.
 The basin is the first stage of if on-site wastewater management, but most of them last for somewhere between 20-40 years, depending on what material they’re built out of.
 Some cement models that are 100 years old or more are still in use.
 If you’ve got wastewater backing up or a clog, it’s probably related to another component of the system.
-Please call us so we can have a technician assess what the problem is and offer the best solution for it.
+Please call us so we can have our partner technician assess what the problem is and offer the best solution for it.